w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/06-storage.md

 - The data lake is *schema-on-read* and stores any data at low cost
   - *Schema on read* postpones the structuring of data to the time of analysis or reading
+- From 2015 onwards, cloud data lakes, such as S3 and GCS, started replacing HDFS
+  - Superior durability (often >10 nines), geo-replication, and most importantly, extremely low cost
 - The use of *open formats* also made data lake data directly accessible to a wide range of other analytics engines, such as machine learning systems
-  - An *open file format* is a file format for storing digital data,[1][2] defined by an openly published specification usually maintained by a standards organization, and which can be used and implemented by anyone.
+  - An *open file format* is a file format for storing digital data, defined by an openly published specification usually maintained by a standards organization, and which can be used and implemented by anyone.
-- From 2015 onwards, cloud data lakes, such as S3, ADLS and GCS, started replacing HDFS
-  - Superior durability (often >10 nines), geo-replication, and most importantly, extremely low cost
 - A small subset of data in the lake would later be ETLed to a downstream data warehouse
   - *Problems*?